40 Habits to Reduce Your Risk of Dementia After 40

 Snack on some chocolate.

-One of the easiest ways to reduce your Alzheimer's risk is also the sweetest: just add some high-quality dark chocolate to your menu.
+One of the easiest ways to reduce your Alzheimer's risk is also the sweetest: Just add some high-quality dark chocolate to your diet.
 Chocolate is a good source of tryptophan, which can help keep you mentally sharp as you age.
-In fact, according to a study published in the April 2000 edition of the American Journal of Psychiatry, low tryptophan levels caused reduced cognitive capabilities among adults with Alzheimer's, suggesting that boosting levels of tryptophan-rich foods, like oats, dairy, chocolate, chickpeas, seeds, eggs, and red meat, may be able to slow the disease's progression.
+In fact, according to a 2000 study published in the American Journal of Psychiatry, low tryptophan levels caused reduced cognitive capabilities among adults with Alzheimer's, suggesting that eating more tryptophan-rich foods—like oats, dairy, chocolate, chickpeas, seeds, eggs, and red meat—may be able to slow the disease's progression.

 Load up on red fruits.

-A little red fruit on your plate could mean a lot more cognitively fit years in your future.
-Researchers at Georgetown University's Department of Neurology have found that resveratrol, a phenol found in red fruits, peanuts, and chocolate—and red wine, which we’ll get to momentarily—can help maintain the integrity of a person's blood-brain barrier, dysfunction of which has been suggested as a potential precursor to the onset of Alzheimer's.
+A little red fruit on your plate every day could mean many more cognitively fit years in your future.
+In 2017, researchers at Georgetown University's Department of Neurology found that resveratrol, a phenol found in red fruits, peanuts, and chocolate, can help maintain the integrity of a person's blood-brain barrier, dysfunction of which is a potential precursor to the onset of Alzheimer's.

-We've all heard of the myriad dangers of drinking, but there's one great reason to imbibe: the right adult beverage—red wine, to be exact—might just lower your risk of developing Alzheimer's, thanks to the resveratrol in red wine.
-Not only does research suggest that resveratrol can benefit the blood-brain barrier, researchers at the University of Rochester Medical Center have found a link between drinking the occasional glass of wine and lower levels of Alzheimer's-associated toxins in the brain.
+We've all heard of the myriad dangers of drinking, but there's one great reason to imbibe: the right adult beverage—red wine, to be exact—might just lower your risk of developing Alzheimer's.
+Not only does research suggest that the resveratrol in red wine can benefit the blood-brain barrier, but in 2018, researchers at the University of Rochester Medical Center found a link between drinking the occasional glass of wine and lower levels of Alzheimer's-associated toxins in the brain.

 From wrinkles to lung cancer, many of the dangers of smoking come as little surprise to most adults.
 However, there's one smoking-associated condition you might not know about: Alzheimer's disease.
-Researchers at the University of California, San Francisco, and the San Francisco VA Medical Center have found a link between smoking and increased rates of Alzheimer's, giving you yet another reason to stop lighting up.
+In 2015, researchers at the University of California, San Francisco, and the San Francisco VA Medical Center found a link between smoking and increased rates of Alzheimer's, giving you yet another reason to stop lighting up.

 Get your ears checked.

-While regular visits to the doctor may help you catch Alzheimer’s in its early stages, they can also help you remedy one of the more surprising precursors to the disease: hearing loss.
-According to a 2017 study published in The Lancet, untreated hearing loss can increase a person's risk of Alzheimer's and other forms of dementia, so if you’re experiencing changes in your aural ability, it’s time to high-tail it to your GP.
+Regular visits to the doctor's office can help you remedy one of the more surprising precursors to Alzheimer's disease: hearing loss.
+According to a 2017 study published in The Lancet, untreated hearing loss can increase a person's risk of Alzheimer's and other forms of dementia.

 Adhere to the Mediterranean diet.

-A diet full of satisfying foods, like olive oil, nuts, salmon, and red wine may sound like a pipe dream.
+A diet full of satisfying foods like olive oil, nuts, salmon, and red wine may sound like a pipe dream.
 And when you add in the notion that it might actually help your brain as much as your waistline, it definitely sounds too good to be true.
-The good news?
-It’s not just a fantasy: Researchers at Columbia University have found a link between adherence to a Mediterranean diet and a lower risk of Alzheimer's.
+However, it's not just a fantasy: In 2006, researchers at Columbia University found a link between adherence to a Mediterranean diet and a lower risk of Alzheimer's.
 Success never tasted so good!